adrianoneres/shared-consumers/README.md

-## AMQ shared consumers on listening on different threads
+## AMQ shared consumers listening from different threads in the same topic

 This is a small sample of how to consume, from different threads, using QPID from a multicast address on Red AMQ 7 broker.
 Use it as reference for your own implementation.